khaliltbn/guepard-demo-app/README.md

    - Optionally add a shadow database URL
    - Click "Update Backend .env"
 3. **Apply Feature Patches**: Use the "Apply Feature Files" button to enable the discount feature
+4. **Switch Database Branches**: Choose one of these options:
+   - **Option A**: Use Guepard CLI: `guepard checkout --deployment-id YOUR_ID --branch-id BRANCH_ID`
-4. **Switch Database Branches**: In your Guepard dashboard, switch to the `discout-feature` branch
+   - **Option B**: Use Guepard Dashboard: Switch to the `discout-feature` branch in your browser
 5. **Restart Backend**: Stop and restart your backend server to apply changes

-### Method 2A: Using Feature Patch Scripts
+### Method 2A: Using Feature Patch Scripts + Database Branch Management

-This method uses automated scripts to apply/revert code changes while you manually switch database branches in Guepard.
+This method uses automated scripts to apply/revert code changes while you manage database branches using either the CLI or dashboard.

 #### Applying the Discount Feature